zathomas/nakamura/README.md

-This is the master branch of Nakamura maintained by Ian Boston.
+This is the master branch of Nakamura maintained by the Sakai Foundation.
-It contains some differences from the central Sakai Master branch of Nakamura where some of those central patches have not been merged or have been reverted.

-This is the Sling-based Sakai 3 kernel that uses OSGi.
+This is the Sling-based Sakai OAE kernel that uses OSGi.

 To run: